List of Mad Men characters: Ken Cosgrove

 In Season 6, Ken has been given a spacious office on SCDP's second floor, and appears to be on somewhat friendlier terms with Pete, even giving him advice when the latter finds himself in a very awkward situation.
 He dislikes the obsequious new employee Bob Benson.
 After the acquisition of the new Chevy account and the subsequent merger with CGC, Ken is assigned to deal with the account and has to be in Detroit more often.
 Ken's happy-go-lucky attitude begins to fade, and the number of things he has to do for work that he does not like, increase.
 He is forced to spend time away from his family in Detroit, and he is injured by the Chevy car executives while engaging in leisure activities with them.
-In "The Crash", while under the influence of a "mild stimulant" that is intended to help SCDP employees to work the extra hours needed on the Chevy account, Ken demonstrates that he is a talented tap dancer, but can't remember clearly whether he learned the skill from his mother or his first girlfriend.
+In "The Crash", while under the influence of a "mild stimulant" that is intended to help SCDP employees to work the extra hours needed on the Chevy account, Ken demonstrates that he is a talented tap dancer, but cannot remember clearly whether he learned the skill from his mother or his first girlfriend.
 In "Quality of Mercy", Ken is wounded in a hunting accident by a pair of Chevy executives and loses an eye.
 Deciding that Chevy is too much for him, he returns to New York full-time to support the newly pregnant Cynthia.